baneteasnow/baneteasnow.github.io/_posts/2020-07-18-technology-vs-humanity.md

 reread: "no"
 rating: "4"
 num: "164"
-eng: "The futurist Gerd Leonhard's 'Technology and Humanity' is a critical treatise that sheds light on the other side of technology that it is less clear.
-We are witnessing how technology shapes our lives every day, and we read about how it can automate daily tasks.
-This book discusses the challenges posed by the exponential development of technology.
-It mainly focuses on ethical issues.
-A must-read book for anyone interested in technology."
+eng: "Gerd Leonhard's book 'Technology and Humanity' is a critical analysis of the impact of technology on society, exploring both the benefits and challenges of technological progress.
+The book highlights ethical issues posed by the exponential development of technology and encourages readers to consider the implications of automation and the role of technology in our daily lives.
+It is a must-read for anyone interested in the intersection of technology and society."
 image: "/assets/old/technology-vs-humanity.jpg"
 ---